12 Best Basecamp Alternatives in 2026

 - Cross-tagging for multi-department visibility

-Limitations: Complex interface with a steep learning curve — the opposite of Basecamp's simplicity.
+Limitations: Complex interface with a steep learning curve.
 Many features gated behind higher plans.
 No CRM, invoicing, or client portal.

 Pricing: Free plan available.
 Team at $10/user/month.
 Business at $24.80/user/month.
 Enterprise and Pinnacle pricing on request.

-For teams that like Basecamp's pricing model but need more project management depth, ProofHub delivers better value without per-user math.
-A team of any size pays the same flat rate.
+For teams that like Basecamp's flat-rate model but need more project management depth, ProofHub delivers better value.
+A team of any size pays the same flat rate, and the feature set is substantially deeper than what Basecamp offers.

 Key features: